 When we research human migration in the past, it is a challenge to pinpoint where exactly different individuals and groups came from.
 A new study published in PLOS ONE describes a new method to accurately identify the origins of individual humans using archaeological remains.
-Using a variety of techniques, Dr. Jason Laffoon and the team of ERC Synergy NEXUS1492 research project led by Leiden University developed this method to identify the origin of pre-colonial Caribbean settlers.
+In an interdisciplinary effort, the NEXUS1492 team members Dr. Jason Laffoon, Dr. Till Sonnemann and Dr. Termeh Shafie, in collaboration with the nexus principal investigators, combined their expertise in isotope studies, GIS and statistics, developing a new approach to identify the origin of pre-colonial Caribbean settlers.

 DNA alone cannot tell us where someone came from